Keystone Historic Preservation Planning Grants

 Additional Eligibility Requirements

-To apply for a Keystone Historic Preservation Project Grant, an organization must meet the following requirements:
+To apply for a Keystone Historic Preservation Planning Grant, an organization must meet the following requirements:

 - Must be located in Pennsylvania;